yiliu1237/CUDA-Stream-Compaction/README.md

 #### CPU vs CPU with Scan
 - For small input sizes (\(N ≤ 2^{16}\)), both CPU variants show very similar runtimes, indicating that the scan step contributes little overhead in this range.
-- As \(N\) increases, "CPU with Scan" becomes slightly slower than CPU-only compaction due to the added cost of prefix sum computation.
 - Both exhibit consistent linear growth on the log-log plot, confirming the expected **\(O(n)\)** time complexity for serial execution.

 #### Efficient GPU Scan
-- The GPU implementation shows near-constant runtime across small and mid-sized inputs (up to \(2^{21}\)), demonstrating excellent scalability due to parallel execution and efficient memory usage.
+- The GPU implementation shows near-constant runtime across small and mid-sized inputs (up to \(2^{21}\)), demonstrating its scalability due to parallel execution and efficient memory usage.
 - Beyond \(2^{21}\), the runtime begins to increase gradually.
 This likely reflects:
   - The need to process more data in global memory
   - Increased number of kernel launches